-Asian Stuffed Pork Tenderloin is filled with a spinach and breadcrumb mixture then cooked until tender and juicy.
+Asian Stuffed Pork Tenderloin is filled with a spinach and breadcrumb mixture and then cooked until tender and juicy.
 It’s a simple and delicious recipe that looks fancy.

 I have been loving Asian and Oriental flavors lately.
 Really more than Mexican flavors and that’s saying a lot!
 So when pork tenderloin went on sale, I knew I wanted to add an Asian flair to it.

 Stuffed beef or pork isn’t difficult to make and it sure looks impressive!
 It’s great for a supper club or when you have company.
 Seriously, it’s not hard to make but there are a few steps to make stuffed pork tenderloin.

 You can use either a pork tenderloin or a pork loin.

 What’s the Difference Between Pork Loin & Pork Tenderloin?

 Pork tenderloin is thin and small.
 The tenderloin is the muscle that runs alongside the backbone.
 Pork loin is also from the animal’s back but is wide and thick.
 It’s not the same muscle.
 It’s sometimes sold with the ribs attached and then it’s called pork chops.

 What if I don’t like mushrooms?

 You can omit the mushrooms in this recipe.
 You don’t have to substitute another ingredient.
 However, you can sub if you want.
 Celery rib or cabbage chopped would be a nice replacement for mushrooms.